Pic

 First approach

-As we are a company that is experienced in other programming languages, and we are used to work with Git repositories, we started by having the full CSS theme our personal Git server, which allowed us to have two or more developers working on the same code, then generating the CSS and uploading it to the OutSystems platform.
+As we are a company that is experienced in other programming languages and is used to working with Git repositories, we started by having the full CSS theme on our personal Git server, which allowed us to have two or more developers working on the same code, then generating the CSS and uploading it to the OutSystems platform.

 By working with Git we were able to handle merge requests more easily, without the risk of losing code.